colebolebole/kumabuilder/README.md

 # kumabuilder (formerly ezkuma)
-is an open source easy to use script that builds a uptime kuma instance!
+is an open source easy to use script that builds a uptime kuma instance! note if the main uptime kuma repo goes down, or gets compromised. i have setup a backup one here: https://github.com/colebolebole/kumabuilder-backup.git

 all credits go to: https://github.com/louislam/uptime-kuma